 Candidates with previous education in pharmacy

-All qualified candidates are welcome to apply to our program and are considered in the same applicant pool.
-Candidates who are currently pharmacy students, or who have been enrolled in a pharmacy program at another institution, should note that there are no direct transfers to our program.
+All qualified candidates are welcome to apply to our PharmD program and all are considered within the same applicant pool.
+Candidates who are currently pharmacy students, or who have been enrolled in a pharmacy program in the past, should note that there are no direct transfers to our program.
 All candidates wishing to gain admissions consideration must comply with all published requirements, procedures and deadlines and will be considered for admission to Year 1 of our four-year PharmD program.

 - If offered admission, candidates who have successfully completed one or more years of a Pharmacy program at a recognized institution may be considered for course exemption on a case-by-case basis, up to the maximum allowable number of exemptions/transfer credits.
 This assessment is done after admission is granted.

-- Due to the differences in course material and sequencing in pharmacy programs, it is unlikely that any candidate would be eligible for direct entry into Year 2 and none will be considered for direct entry to Year 3.
-Instead, all candidates who are offered admission will likely begin their studies in Year 1 of the program and will need to complete the four-year program in order to graduate.
+- Due to the differences in course material and sequencing in pharmacy programs, direct entry into any upper year is not possible.
+Any candidate offered admission should expect to begin their studies in Year 1 of the program and will need to complete the four-year program in order to graduate.
 A slightly reduced course load is possible in years in which exemption (transfer credit) is awarded; however, the total length of study remains 4 years.

 - There are no exemptions from the experiential components of our program.
 In the unlikely event an admitted candidate was granted exemption for all Year 1 courses, they would still be required to complete EPE1 (Early Practice Experience) before proceeding to Year 2.